getbettersoon/gbs_energy_etl/STEPS.md

 ### Choosing Amazon Redshift and Amazon S3

 Redshift is a data warehouse running modified Postgres under the hood and uses SQL to query data.
-It's great for OLAP workloads, thanks to column-oriented approach it uses.
-On top of that, massive parallel processing allows it to divide big jobs into smaller ones, distribute it among a cluster of processors and apply them to process a query in a parallel manner.</br></br>
+It's suitable for OLAP workloads, thanks to column-oriented approach it uses.
+On top of that, massive parallel processing allows it to divide big jobs into smaller ones, distribute it among a clusters of processors and apply them to process queries in parallel manner.</br></br>
 Amazon Redshift is also scalable and available in regions all over the world, which is good news for scalability and data governance.
 It offers vast choice of hardware configuration, suitable for many kinds of applications.
-It has great web UI, that allows to accomplish many tasks by point-and-click and it also offers AWS CLI where users can securely connect and deploy infrastructure as code, and then manage and monitor it.</br></br>
+It has intuitive web UI, that allows to accomplish many tasks by point-and-click and it also offers AWS CLI where users can securely connect and deploy infrastructure as code, and then manage and monitor it.</br></br>
-It also integrates well with other AWS products, like S3.
+It also integrates well with other AWS products, like S3.</br></br>
 Amazon S3 allowed me to easily store my datasets there and then copy into Redshift thanks to their integration.
 Another consideration for this project was its limited budget.
 Again, AWS was a great choice here as they offered 30day free trial for Redshift and 5GB free S3 storage.</br></br>

 ### Steps necessary to pipeline the data into the chosen data model